lenchan139/NCBookmark/README.md

-# This project has moved.
+# This project has moved GitLab
 This project has move to: [https://gitlab.com/lenchan139/NCBookmark](https://gitlab.com/lenchan139/NCBookmark)
 # NCBookmark Viewer
 This is a Veeeeeeeeerrrrrry lightweight viewer for NextCloud Bookamrk.
 I made it because my needs.